Tearsheet

 AI Analysis | Feedback

-Marc A. Stefanski, Chairman and Chief Executive Officer
+Marc A. Stefanski President and Chief Executive Officer

-Mr. Stefanski joined Third Federal Savings and Loan in 1982 and was appointed Chairman of the Board and Chief Executive Officer in 1987, succeeding his father in these positions.
-He was elected President of Third Federal Savings and Loan and TFS Financial Corporation in 2000.
+Marc A. Stefanski joined Third Federal Savings and Loan in 1982 and was appointed Chairman of the Board and Chief Executive Officer in 1987, succeeding his father in these positions.
+He was elected President of Third Federal Savings and Loan and the Company in 2000.
 His parents, Ben and Gerome Stefanski, founded Third Federal Savings and Loan in 1938.
-Under his leadership, he oversaw the company's growth, including a minority initial public offering (IPO) in April 2007, which raised nearly $1 billion in capital.
-He also directed the establishment of the $55 million Third Federal Foundation.
-Mr. Stefanski has authored a book titled "People First," which chronicles the history of Third Federal Savings & Loan.

-Ms. Weil joined Third Federal Savings and Loan in 1999.
-She was named Chief Financial Officer of Third Federal and TFS Financial Corporation in 2024 and serves as a member of the Board of Directors.
-During her more than 25-year tenure with the company, she has held several key management roles, most recently as Chief Operating Officer from 2012 to 2023.
+Meredith S. Weil joined Third Federal Savings and Loan in 1999.
+She was named Chief Financial Officer of Third Federal and TFS Financial Corporation in 2024.
+In her more than 25-year tenure with the company, she has held several key management roles, most recently as Chief Operating Officer from 2012-2023.
+Prior to that role, she served as Regional Manager of Retail Delivery Operations, as well as the head of Customer Service, Internet Services, and Marketing.

-Mr. Rubino was appointed Chief Operating Officer, effective September 1, 2025.
-He has served as the Association's Chief Information Officer since 2021 and joined Third Federal Savings and Loan in 2000.
-Throughout his tenure, Mr. Rubino has held management positions in various strategic areas, including Loan Production, Customer Care, Internet Services, Operations Support, and as Chief Marketing Officer.
+Andrew J. Rubino was appointed Chief Operating Officer effective September 1, 2025.
+He served as Chief Information Officer since 2021 and joined Third Federal Savings and Loan in 2000.
+During his tenure, Mr. Rubino has served as a manager in several strategic areas of the company, including Loan Production, Customer Care, Internet Services, Operations Support, and as Chief Marketing Officer.

 AI Analysis | Feedback

-1. Potential Dissolution of the Mutual Holding Company Structure: A primary risk for TFS Financial is the potential dissolution, or second-step conversion, of its mutual holding company structure.
-This could lead to a significant decline in the dividend yield and a subsequent sell-off of the stock.
-While the likelihood of this occurring in the near term is considered slim by some, it remains a fundamental structural risk.
+1. Potential Dissolution of Mutual Holding Company Structure: The primary risk for TFS Financial is the potential dissolution of its mutual holding company structure, which currently underpins its high dividend yield.
+Should the company announce a "second-step conversion" or full dissolution of this structure, it could lead to a significant decline in the dividend yield and a subsequent sell-off of the stock.

 AI Analysis | Feedback